CrackerHax/fuse_validators/README.md

 Run multiple validator nodes on a single host

 This will allow you to run multiple validator nodes on a single machine.
+Each validator will needs its own directory with these files in it.

 To use:
 - Edit .env file.
 Each validator will need its own unique name, and add your infura API key